antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 **Reasons to port?** UWP unifies the Windows device family, ranging from PCs to tablets, phablets, phones, and the Xbox.
 It now also includes headless internet of things (IoT) devices.
 UWP provides many great facilities, such as an app store that allows monetizing your apps more easily.
 And the Windows Runtime (WinRT) offers much more usable yet fully native and powerful operating system APIs, such as XAML and DirectX composition.

 **Good porting candidates?** If you're targeting Windows 8 or Windows Phone 8.1, you're already done: these are .NET Core applications.
-If you maintain Windows Phone Silverlight apps, you're pretty close, so are most Silverlight apps in general.
+If you maintain Windows Phone Silverlight apps, you're pretty close.
+In fact, any Silverlight app should be a good candidate because the API set is heavily based on what was available in Silverlight: most APIs are either available in .NET Core or became WinRT APIs, in which case you often get way with minor touch-ups, such as changing the namespace.

 **Less ideal for porting?** Rich desktop applications that take advantage of Windows Forms or WPF are less ideal because neither technology is supported on .NET Core.
 However, WinRT offers a native XAML-based UI technology that is very similar to Silverlight and WPF.
 So if you were planning to redesign your application to be usable across various form factors, this shouldn't be a blocker for you.

 ### Console Applications

 **Reasons to port?** One of the biggest reasons you should look into using .NET Core for console applications is because it allows targeting multiple operating systems (Windows, OS X, and Linux).
-Another strong reason is .NET Native for console apps as this enables producing self-contained, single file executables with minimal dependencies.
+Another strong reason is .NET Native for console apps will eventually support producing self-contained, single file executables with minimal dependencies.

 **Good porting candidates?** Pretty much any console application is fair game, depending on your dependencies.
 For example, if your console application automates Windows or Office using COM, it might be harder to port than, say, an application that parses a CSV file and calls a WCF service.
-As a data point, the C# and VB compilers are .NET Core console applications.
+As a data point, the C# and VB compilers are .NET Core console applications, so is the [dotnet command line toolset](https://github.com/dotnet/cli).

 **Less ideal for porting?** There isn't a canonical example of a less ideal candidate; it's a function of your dependencies.